 Premier® Yarns Home™ Cotton Beige

 Or use your preferred brand of cotton!
-We love Sprightly too!
+Here are more cottons I love.

 1 ball needed per cloth (60g/105yards)